johnlam90/aws-multi-eni-controller/README.md

 For a detailed architecture diagram and workflow, see [Architecture Documentation](docs/architecture.md).

+### AWS SDK v2 Integration

+The controller uses AWS SDK Go v2, which provides several advantages:

+- **Improved Performance**: More efficient API calls and better resource utilization
+- **Context Support**: Full support for Go contexts for better timeout and cancellation handling
+- **Modular Design**: Only imports the specific AWS services needed (EC2 in this case)
+- **Retry Mechanisms**: Enhanced retry logic for improved reliability
+- **Error Handling**: More detailed error information for better troubleshooting

+The AWS SDK v2 integration ensures the controller is using the latest AWS best practices and provides a foundation for future AWS feature support.

 ### Unified Image Architecture

 The project uses a unified Docker image approach: